 Factors that determine the winner

-Here is a list of factors which will help you to decide which social strategy you must opt for under a given circumstance:
+Here is a list of factors that will help you decide the social strategy (paid or free) that you must opt under a given circumstance in 2018:

 |Organic Social Marketing||Paid Social Ads|

 |Target Audience||If only targeting your followers||If targeting a specific set of people (Based on their gender, age, hobbies or other such factors)|